n-crrn/Sarsaparilla/README.md

 This is the repository for the "State Aware Research Studying All Protocols' Authoritative Representation In Latest Logic Analyser".
 The analyser is written by Nick Curran with the aim of attaining a Master in Computer Science through The University of Queensland.
+Please note that this analyser is not yet fully functional.

 ## Solution Structure